ELKAMINA/42_ftcontainers/README.md

   .
   .

+ 3. What are iterators ?

+ => Pointer-like objects

+ In C++ STL (Standard Template Library), 3 things are meaningful and important:

+**Containers**: These are used to manage collection of objects of a certain kind.
+Containers can be of two types: Sequence Containers (vector, deque, list) and Associative Containers (Set, Multiset, Map, Multimap).

+**Algorithms**: These are used to process the elements of a collection.
+That is algorithms feed from containers and process those elements in a predefined way and may also push the results into the same/different container.

+**Iterator**: These are used to step through the elements of collection of objects (aka containers).
+The designer of STL chose a wonderful yet simple common approach - "The separation of data and operation".

+*The data is held and managed by the Container classes.*
+*The operations over the containers are defined and managed by the configurable algorithms.*

+**Iterators are those Bridge/Tunnel/Glue** between containers classes and algorithms.

+Different categories of iterators :
+  - Bidirectionnal
+  - Random access
+  -

+ 4. What are iterators_traits ?

 # Vector container

 *Vector* is sequential container that encapsulates dynamic sized arrays.
 The data elements are stored in contiguous storage.
 Data elements are inserted at the end.